voxel51/fiftyone/examples/noisy_training/README.md

 ## Train and save a model

 Using the simple model provided in `./simple_resnet.py`, let's now train a model and save it to disk.
 We will train the model using the FiftyOne dataset we made above.
 This is a lightweight wrapper around the original dataset.
-Of course, in your work, you might choose to interact with your data prior to it being wrapped by FiftyOne; that's good, FiftyOne will work with you on your terms.
+Of course, in your work, you might choose to interact with your data prior to it being wrapped by FiftyOne; all good, FiftyOne will work with you on your terms.

 XXX